solana-labs/solana/docs/src/integrations/exchange.md

 #### Blockhash Expiration

-When you request a recent blockhash for your withdrawal transaction using the [`getFees` endpoint](developing/clients/jsonrpc-api.md#getfees) or `solana fees`, the response will include the `lastValidSlot`, the last slot in which the blockhash will be valid.
-You can check the cluster slot with a [`getSlot` query](developing/clients/jsonrpc-api.md#getslot); once the cluster slot is greater than `lastValidSlot`, the withdrawal transaction using that blockhash should never succeed.

-You can also doublecheck whether a particular blockhash is still valid by sending a [`getFeeCalculatorForBlockhash`](developing/clients/jsonrpc-api.md#getfeecalculatorforblockhash) request with the blockhash as a parameter.
-If the response value is null, the blockhash is expired, and the withdrawal transaction should never succeed.
+You can check whether a particular blockhash is still valid by sending a [`getFeeCalculatorForBlockhash`](developing/clients/jsonrpc-api.md#getfeecalculatorforblockhash) request with the blockhash as a parameter.
+If the response value is `null`, the blockhash is expired, and the withdrawal transaction using that blockhash should never succeed.

 ### Validating User-supplied Account Addresses for Withdrawals